promised-ai/lace/lace/README.md

- **Warning**: If you are building for a customer, you will want to disable the `dev` feature by passing the `--no-default-features` flag to cargo, which will remove the braid bench, regression, and regen-examples commands
+ **Warning**: If you are building for a customer, you will want to disable the `dev` feature by passing the `--no-default-features` flag to cargo, which will remove the lace bench, regression, and regen-examples commands

 ```console
 $ export BRAID_MACHINE_ID=UlAB8wQc6srvhu98uGsRflTZUrnQpseDrkp_9zN91482HYp